MettePihl/OmniaDocsG2/working-with-events/creating-new-event/index.rst

 + **Allow to register others**: The logged in user can always register himself or herself and at the same time register a number of not named participants.
 If any user should be able to register other NAMED participants as well, select this option.
 This is done through a separate button.

-+ **Disable self service registration**: If you enable this option, would be participants can only register to the Standby list.
++ **Disable self-service registration**: If you enable this option, would be participants can only register to the Standby list.

 **Note!** Events should not be used in combination with variations.
-If multiple variations of an event is created, each variation is treated as a separate event.
+If multiple variations of an event are created, each variation is treated as a separate event.